FREE SHIPPING ON ORDERS $49.99+ 25K+ HAPPY CUSTOMERS USA GROWN & EXTRACTED

 Enter the entourage effect, where primary and secondary cannabinoids and terpenes collaborate to produce effects beyond mere intoxication.
 It’s this combined synergy that lends cannabis its diverse appeal, offering a richness of experience beyond THC alone.

 However, in our quest for potency, we’ve fallen for the temptation of Delta 9 supremacy.
 We scour dispensary shelves for products with more potent strains, mistakenly equating potency with efficacy.
-Yet, here’s the reality: prioritizing maximum THC content may lead to rapid intoxication but risks overlooking other complexities and holistic benefits of a diverse cannabinoid profile.
+Yet, here’s the reality: Prioritizing maximum THC content may lead to rapid intoxication but risks overlooking other complexities and holistic benefits of a diverse cannabinoid profile.

-So, if you’re in pursuit of a transient high with little concern for enduring effects, focusing on THC percentage may suffice.
+So, if you’re in pursuit of a transient high with little concern for enduring effects, focusing on THC potency may suffice.
 But if you yearn for a more profound cannabis journey – one transcending mere intoxication – consider expanding your horizons.
 Embrace the comprehensive testing profile, experiment with new combinations of terpenes and cannabinoids, and unlock cannabis’s true essence.

 Factors Affecting THC Levels